 Cedar Point Halloweekends with Kids

 Are you wondering about attending Cedar Point Halloweekends with Kids?
-Last weekend was our fifth year attending Cedar Point’s Halloweekends.
-We go each year while I attend Bloggy Conference while my husband and daughter enjoy the park.
-My daughter was in 3rd grade the first time we visited and is now a 7th grader.
+Last weekend was our sixth year attending Cedar Point’s Halloweekends.
+We go each year for me to attend Bloggy Conference.
+While I am in sessions, my husband and daughter enjoy the park.
+My daughter was in 3rd grade the first time we visited and is now an 8th grader.

 Can I Go To Cedar Point Halloweekends with Kids?

 Absolutely!
 We have been visiting during Halloweekends since my daughter was in third grade.
+We invited my sister’s family with a 2 yr old and a 4 yr old to join us.
 Halloweekends has two parts: Great Pumpkin Hunt and Haunt.
 During the daytime, there is the family-friendly Great Pumpkin Hunt with the Peanuts Characters.
 In the Evening, Haunt is when the spooks come out to play.
 Even with the Haunt, there are ways kids can avoid most spooks and still have a fun day.

 Great Pumpkin Fest

-The Great Pumpkin Fest is a series of special activities just for kids under 54″.
+The Great Pumpkin Fest is a series of special activities just for kids.
+I have seen limits of both 12 and under 54″.
 The first year we went, my daughter was just over the 54″ and was able to participate.
-Now, she’s 5′ 3″ tall (2 inches taller than me), so it isn’t even close.
+Now, she’s 5′ 5″ tall (almost 4 inches taller than me), so it isn’t even close.
 Great Pumpkin Fest Activities include: